Bernard de Hoog

 The last few years as a student were made easier by his success in gaining the subsidy from the Dutch Queen, which he held for two years.
-He worked for some time under one of the greatest Dutch animal painters, Jan van Essen, and copied many of the old masters, such as Pieter de Hooch and Frans Hals.
+He worked for some time under one of the greatest Dutch animal painters, Johannes Cornelis 'Jan' van Essen (1854–1936), and copied many of the old masters, such as Pieter de Hooch and Frans Hals.
 His painting from nature enabled him to understand the old masters.
 During the year 1886 De Hoog's talent became noticed.
 He had admired the paintings of Jozef Israëls and Albert Neuhuys.
 The first great picture that he exhibited was shown in Amsterdam, entitled 'During the Sermon in the new Church'.

 Soon De Hoog came to be a painter of interiors, because he lived in a village rich in them.
 He painted interiors for four years, and then migrated to other provinces with his family.
 His effective talent was by this time fully appreciated, and people understood his originality.
 Although influenced by the work of Israëls, no one can deny the individuality of De Hoog.

 De Hoog followed the Hague School, primarily a movement of realism, a reaction against the previous mood of romanticism.
 He was advocating the simple country life, a happy and innocent atmosphere where children play a major part.
 He painted many small pictures of the life of the country people, of the homes of the peasants, with the light shining through the ancient windows.
 De Hoog had a developed mind and excellent taste.
 In the simple appearance of the simple life of the Dutch people he discovered a beauty of thought which dictated his management of tone, he knew exactly the way to express the sentiment that was in him.